fzingg/hyperloop-showcase/README.md

 end
 ```

-And add a route to your `routes.rb`
+Add a route to your `routes.rb`
 ```ruby
 #routes.rb

 root 'home#show'
 ```
-And a show method in the HomeController which will render the component using the render_component helper.
+Create the file `app/controllers/home_controller.rb` and add a show method.
+This will render the component using the render_component helper.
 ```ruby
 #app/controllers/home_controller.rb